brend-an/prune-scrobbles/README.md

 Choosing 60 seconds for filtering-out an removing track listings was a much better balance and helped clean up time shifted scrobbles.

+Optionally, use `ytm_remove_60s_skips.py` to be more aggresive with filtering and remove any repeated listens in a 60 second window.

 Note, these scripts were made with the help of ChatGPT.
 I don't know how to code python.